moulos-lab/better4u/01_genetic_data_analysis_plan/pca_process.md

 ## 3. Convert the 1000 Genomes files to BCF

-In the following we are creating a first set of BCF files from 1000 genomes data which is suitable for further dowstreams selection of variants for PCA for the BETTER4U cohorts:
+In the following we are creating a first set of BCF files from 1000 genomes data which is suitable for further dowstream selection of variants for PCA for the BETTER4U cohorts:

 * Include only bi-allelic SNPs with MAF > 0.05 (1st pipe)
 * Ensure that multi-allelic calls are split and that indels are left-aligned compared to reference genome (2nd pipe)
-* Set the VCF ID field to the value: `CHROM:POS` (3rd pipe, this is suitable for using later with HRC variants as only unique SNPs are contained)
+* Set the VCF ID field to the value: `CHROM:POS:REF:ALT` (3rd pipe, this is suitable for using later with HRC variants)
 * Remove duplicates (4th pipe)

 Notes:

-- `-I +'%CHROM:%POS'` means that unset IDs will be set to `CHROM:POS*`
+- `-I +'%CHROM:%POS:%REF:%ALT'` means that unset IDs will be set to `CHROM:POS:REF:ALT`
-- `-x ID -I +'%CHROM:%POS:%REF:%ALT'` first erases the current ID and then sets it to `CHROM:POS*`
+- `-x ID -I +'%CHROM:%POS:%REF:%ALT'` first erases the current ID and then sets it to `%CHROM:%POS:%REF:%ALT`

 ```
 for CHR in `seq 1 22`;